 Liquid democracy addresses this issue at a more fundamental level.

-By replacing winner-take-all elected representatives with personal representatives picked by individual citizens, liquid democracy can completely eliminate the problem of gerrymandering.
+By replacing winner-take-all elected reps with personal representatives picked by individual citizens, liquid democracy completely eliminates the problem of gerrymandering, in one fell swoop.

 Thanks to Jeff Harr for sharing the CGP Grey 'Gerrymandering Explained' video.